alexbakerdev/GCS-Reverse-Proxy/README.md

 From [Setting Up Authentication for Server to Server Production Applications](https://cloud.google.com/docs/authentication/production)

 Because of the above, I recommend you use Compute Engine, Kubernetes Engine or App Engine where the authentication will be handled for you.

+### Docker

+I've supplied a dockerfile for getting started without needing to install node.
+This will not work locally as it does not setup any authentication with google cloud sdk.

+However when deployed to a compute engine VM instance authentication is handled for you.
+To see how to deploy a Docker image on a vm instance, check out [this guide](https://cloud.google.com/compute/docs/containers/deploying-containers).
+Don't forget to set the `TARGET_BUCKETS` environment variable, which can be done by following [this guide](https://cloud.google.com/compute/docs/containers/configuring-options-to-run-containers#setting_environment_variables).